 This laboratory focuses on short wavelength chemical lasers.
 It is primarily engaged in both basic and applied research relating to chemical lasers.
 This is also a CAS Key Laboratory of Chemical Lasers.

 This laboratory focuses on the development of advanced experimental and theoretical methods to investigate the reaction mechanisms and dynamics of important chemical processes.
 We will focus on atmospheric chemistry, the chemistry of energy conversion, chemical lasers, and biological molecules at the atomic and molecular level.

-This laboratory aims to establish a national R&D base in the field of catalyst and new materials for aerospace.
-Our research interests are primarily focused on the technologies for hydrazine decomposition, nontoxic propellants, gelled propellants and special materials for aerospace.
+This laboratory aims to establish a national R&D base in the field of catalyst and new materials.
+Our research interests are primarily focused on the technologies for hydrazine decomposition, nontoxic propellants, gelled propellants and special materials.
 We strive to place equal importance on both basic and applied research.